 Honored were: 2014 Support Division Employee of the Year – Sgt.
 Tina Fruge’ 2014 Criminal Division Employee of the Year – Sgt.
 Terry Temple 2014 Corrections Division Employee of the Year – Dep.
 Eileen Tinker 2014 Reserve Deputy with Most Hours Worked – Dep.

 Dwight Thomas, B/M, DOB: 9/1/76, of 2316 Holly St., Shreveport, La., was arrested by Louisiana State Trooper Hughes for possession with intent to distribute Ecstasy, manufacture with intent to distribute schedule II CDS, possession of marijuanasecond offense, intro of contraband into penal institution, DWI and DUS.

 The food drive is part of Operation Blessing, the Bossier Sheriff’s Office-sponsored program designed to help feed the needy in the parish.
 Operation Blessing is an ongoing, year-round endeavor, but it takes on a special meaning around the Christmas holiday.

 She was also wearing a large Buffalo Nickel belt buckle and white “Evonne Goolagong” brand deck shoes.
 The name “D. Davies” was written in a marker on the inside of the shoes she was wearing.
 On the outside of the shoes were the names “Dena & Michael Brisco” written in ink.

 The goal of the checkpoint is to identify and remove impaired drivers from the road before they cause injury or death to themselves or others, as well as increase public awareness to the seriousness of driving while impaired.
-The Bossier City Police Department and Louisiana State Police will also assist.
+Bossier City Police Department and Louisiana State Police will assist.